CommunityToolkit/Windows/components/Media/samples/EffectAnimations.md

 ## ColorEffectAnimation

-Animate an overlayed color with a Win2D ColorEffect.
+Animate an overlaid color with a Win2D ColorEffect.

 > [!SAMPLE ColorEffectAnimationSample]